guita9/crud-app/README.md

 ### Making it Easy to Start

-- `postCreateCommand`: Installs Python dependencies automatically.
+- `postCreateCommand`: In devcontainer.json file, to make the developer's life even easier, I added  "postCreateCommand": "pip install -r requirements.txt".
+This command automatically runs inside the development container the first time it's created.
+This means you don't even have to manually install Python packages; the environment is ready to code as soon as you open the project in VS Code.
-- `forwardPorts`: Forwards port `8000` so app is available at [http://localhost:8000](http://localhost:8000).
+- `forwardPorts`: Forwards port `8000` from the dev container to our local machine so app is available at [http://localhost:8000](http://localhost:8000).

 ### Database Management

-- PostgreSQL runs as a separate service.
+- PostgreSQL runs as a separate service or container.
 - Uses environment variables (`DATABASE_URL`) for clean configuration.
 - Includes DB health checks & persistent volumes.